gaw3/OnTheMap/README.md

 | Devices:                | iPhone Only            | iPhone Only         | iPhone Only                                     |
 | Orientations:           | Portrait Only          | Portrait Only       | Portrait Only                                   |

+**NOTA BENE:**  Runtime warnings will appear when running on the simulator due to simulator bugs;  however, running on a device with debugger attached will show that the runtime warnings do not appear.
+See those runtime warnings [here][RWarn].

 ## Design